pranotosh2/stocks-trend-prediction/README.md

 ﻿# stocks-trend-prediction

 This project demonstrates linear regression using Python, Streamlit, and machine learning libraries.
 It includes a web app for interactive data analysis and model prediction.
+This model is trained on NFLX dataset, you can use different datasets for test.
+Here another dataset is provided in this repository for testing.

 ## Project Structure